Néstor Torres, Del Caribé, Soy! Latin American Flute Music.

 Flute Journal readers will remember our report http://flutejournal.com/your-brain-on-improv/ on the effects of improvisation on the physiology of the brain, and therefore on the performance of music.

 I made a presentation about this phenomenon at the 2009 NFA convention in New York.
-One point that seemed to really strike home to the group of flutists and flute teachers was that I could cite a list of jazz artists who have made high-quality classical recordings but I could make a second list, of classical artists who have been able to produce convincing jazz performances, or even improvise successfully.
+One point that seemed to really strike home to the group of flutists and flute teachers was that I could cite a list of jazz artists who have made high-quality classical recordings but I could not make a second list, of classical artists who have been able to produce convincing jazz performances, or even improvise successfully.
 As of this writing, there is still no-one on the second list but the first one continues to get longer.
 The latest addition is from Latin Grammy Award winner Néstor Torres.

 Rare as this is, in Torres’ case it should come as no surprise.
 His training was at the Mannes School of Music and the New England Conservatory as well as at the Berklee College of Music.
 So far, his career has included 14 solo recordings, ranging from jazz to Latin to popular genres.
 His Grammy nominations – and one award – are for Latin jazz, and his collaborations have been mainly with jazz and Latin artists such as Gloria Estefan, Herbie Hancock, Tito Puente, Michael Camilo, Paquito D’ Rivera and Arturo Sandoval, but he has also appeared in performance with the Cleveland, Singapore and New World Symphony Orchestras.
 Overall, he states his purpose as “. . . transcending his role as a jazz flautist to that of an agent of change through crossover multi-media productions, compositions and performances.”